soundspotter/ArduinoUNO_AudioCodecMikroe506/README.md

 serial communication interfaces between the Arduino and the Mikroe506.

 ArduinoUNO    Mikroe506 Audio Proto

 ----------    ---------------------

-D05           Timer input 1 from Modded WM8731 pin 2 via 220 Ohn resistor (see .jpg file and NOTE 1)
+D05           Timer input 1 from Modded WM8731 pin 2 via 220 Ohm resistor (see .jpg file and NOTE 1)

-D10           ADCL + DACL output (parallel) via 220 Ohm resistor in series D11           MOSI (master out, slave in)
+D10           ADCL + DACL output (parallel) via 220 Ohm resistor in series

+D11           MOSI (master out, slave in)

 D12           MISO (master in, slave out)

 D13           SCK  (SPI clock)

-(A0)          Optional potentiometer input - uncomment A0/A1 code to enable potentiometer inputs (A1)          Optional potentiometer input
+(A0)          Optional potentiometer input - uncomment A0/A1 code to enable potentiometer inputs

+(A1)          Optional potentiometer input

 A4            SDA (I2C serial data)

 A5            SCL (I2C clock)

 3.3V          3.3V

 GND           GND

 NOTES

 -----

 1. Connect CLKOUT (pin 2) from the WM831 chip to Timer T1 in (pin 5) on the Arduino UNO.
 Reason: the Mikroe 506 12.288MHz crystal output is needed to drive the DAC/ADC at the correct rate.
 Consult the wiring diagram: ArduinoUno_Mikroe506AudioProto_labels.jpg

+2. Place the AudioCodec library in your arduino sketches/libraries folder.
+Run the examples/sine_generator to hear a 48kHz stereo test tone through the headphones.

 -mkc 9/15/13